All you need to know about the Professional Triathletes Organisation – PTO – including its goals, history, events, board members and funding.

 - Skye Moench – 2019 Ironman European Champion

-- Paula Findlay – Multiple ITU WTS racer winner and Challenge Daytona champion
+- Paula Findlay – Multiple ITU WTS race winner and Challenge Daytona champion

 - Lionel Sanders – Kona podium finisher and two-time Challenge Championship winner